-The plan proposal is on display at the City Hall and at the information and exhibition space Laituri for either 30 or 14 days (the latter in case of a small revision to a plan).
+The plan proposal is on display at the City Hall and at the Urban Environment Division´s Customer Service Department, as well as on the website for either 30 or 14 days (the latter in case of a small revision to a plan).

 What to do if you are unsatisfied with a proposal?

 A resident can make a written protest on a plan proposal.
 The protest must be delivered to the City Register Office by the closing date of the display period.
 Depending on the significance of the plan proposal, the proposal is on display for either 30 or 14 days.